pasemes/pasemes.github.io/_posts/2017-04-29-welcome-to-the-blog!.md

 show-subscribe: true
 ---

 So you are wondering what this blog is about.
-What is that thing called "evidence-based practice" that is supposed to be useful for
+What is that thing called "evidence-based practice" that is supposed to be useful for me (a software engineer).

+Unfortunately this is true for the vast majority of professionals.
+In our area, the role responsible for indicating which technology we should be using in our projects is denominated software evangelist.